Margaret the Virgin: Feast day

 She is recognised as a saint by the Catholic Church, being listed as such in the Roman Martyrology for 20 July.

 She was also included from the 12th to the 20th century among the saints to be commemorated wherever the Roman Rite was celebrated, but was then removed from the general calendar along with other European saints through the apostolic letter Mysterii Paschalis.

-The Eastern Orthodox Church knows Margaret as Saint Marina, and celebrates her feast day on 30 July.
+The Eastern Orthodox Church knows Margaret as Saint Marina, and celebrates her feast day on 17 July.
 Margaret is remembered in the Church of England with a commemoration on 20 July.

 Every year on Epip 23 the Coptic Orthodox church celebrates her martyrdom day, and on Hathor 23 the church celebrates the dedication of a church to her name.

-Saint Mary church in Cairo holds a relic believed to be Margaret's right hand, previously moved from the Angel Michael Church (modernly known as Haret Al Gawayna) following its destruction in the 13th century AD.
+Saint Mary church in Cairo holds a relic believed to be Margaret's right hand, previously moved from the Angel Michael Church (modernly known as Haret Al Gawayna) following its destruction in the 13th century CE.

 In 2022, Margaret was officially added to the Episcopal Church liturgical calendar with a feast day she shares with Catherine of Alexandria and Barbara of Nicomedia on 24 November.